The OGLE Collection of Variable Stars. Over 15 000 Delta Scuti Stars in the Large Magellanic Cloud

-Our search for $\delta$~Sct variables in the Magellanic System and the cross-match of the OGLE databases with the Gaia DR3 catalog of variable stars (Clementini \etal 2023, Ripepi \etal 2023) allowed us to expand the OGLE collection of Cepheids and RR~Lyr stars (Soszy{\'n}ski \etal 2015a, 2016, 2017, 2019).
+\Section{New Cepheids and RR Lyr Stars.
+Comparison to the Gaia DR3 Catalog} Our search for $\delta$~Sct variables in the Magellanic System and the cross-match of the OGLE databases with the Gaia DR3 catalog of variable stars (Clementini \etal 2023, Ripepi \etal 2023) allowed us to expand the OGLE collection of Cepheids and RR~Lyr stars (Soszy{\'n}ski \etal 2015a, 2016, 2017, 2019).
 Population~I $\delta$~Sct stars and classical Cepheids form a continuous distribution, therefore we adopted a boundary pulsation period that separates these two types of variables.
 As it was reasoned in Soszy{\'n}ski \etal (2022), we applied a maximum period of 0.3~d for the fundamental mode and 0.23~d for the first-overtone mode in $\delta$~Sct stars.
 Population~I pulsators with longer periods are categorized as classical Cepheids in the OCVS.

 The adoption of these strict criteria resulted in the reclassification of several pulsating stars already present in the OCVS, although this change is purely formal.
 Two multimode variables with the first-overtone periods shorter than 0.23~d were moved from the list of classical Cepheids to the collection of $\delta$~Sct stars.
 On the other hand, four stars classified by Poleski \etal (2010) as $\delta$~Sct stars have pulsation periods that, according to our new criteria, place them among Cepheids, so they were included in the OGLE collection of classical Cepheids in the LMC (Soszy{\'n}ski \etal 2015ab).
 In addition, the classification of six pulsators with periods above 0.2~d has been changed from $\delta$~Sct to first-overtone RR~Lyr (RRc) stars.
 In these cases, we mainly relied on their position in the PL diagram, as they fall on the relation for RRc stars, \ie below the PL sequence for delta Scuti stars.
 Table~1 contains all the reclassified classical pulsators in the LMC that have been moved between the OGLE catalogs of Cepheids, RR~Lyr stars, and $\delta$~Sct stars.